 During a recent campaign, progressive identification (PID) forms were served to prospective students visiting the college’s website.
 These are pop-up forms that ask students for more information about themselves.
 Of the 137 forms that were completed by online visitors to the site, 127 were filled out by students the college did not know about.
 That means 93 percent were organic leads.

 Why is this significant?

-In this case, the Capture partner deployed Capture Behavioral Engagement (CBE), Capture’s marketing automation software specifically designed for college recruitment.
-The software allows them to use personalized, dynamic content — toasters (ads that rise up like toast on a web page), image swaps, popovers or triggered emails — to communicate directly with their known prospective students while they are actively searching their website.
-They also used Digital Display Targeting (DDT), a multi-channel suite of online tools.
+In this case, the Capture partner deployed ENGAGE, Capture’s marketing automation software specifically designed for college recruitment.
+The software allows the community college to use personalized, dynamic content — toasters (ads that rise up like toast on a web page), image swaps, popovers or triggered emails — to communicate directly with their known prospective students while they are actively searching their website.
+They also used Capture’s Digital Advertising, enrollment’s only digital offering fusing behavioral intelligence and predictive analytics.

-With CBE and DDT, technical and community college recruitment can change the way they engage potential students, offering them the information when they need it most — before they fill out their application.
+With ENGAGE and Digital Advertising, technical and community college recruitment can change the way they engage potential students, offering them the information when they need it most — before they fill out their application.
 It saves time and resources for everyone involved.

 By Kevin Hyde, Senior Content Manager, Capture